Beyond Bali and Lisbon

 1. Tbilisi, Georgia

 Georgia's capital has quietly become the top destination for remote workers seeking value.
 A one-bedroom apartment in the city center costs under $400 per month.
-The food scene is extraordinary — Georgian cuisine is one of the world's great underrated traditions.
+The food scene is extraordinary — Georgian cuisine is one of the worl For more on this, see Best Travel Backpacks for International Trips in 2026.d's great underrated traditions.
 And the country's digital nomad visa allows stays of up to two years with no local income tax.

 The co-working infrastructure has exploded in the past two years, with spaces in every neighborhood offering reliable gigabit internet.
 The biggest draw, though, may be the people — Georgians are legendarily hospitable, and the expat community is welcoming without being insular.